 Mylar is actually not a form of metal at all.
 Mylar is a brand name for polyester resin, which is a type of clear, thin plastic.
 The foil-covered Mylar used to make balloons and other shiny products is an extremely thin layer of aluminum metal (less that 1/100th of the width of a human hair in some cases).
 Mylar is made by melting the polyester resin and stretching it into thin, flat sheets.

 Aluminum foil is used in many different applications including: household food storage, food packaging, foil containers, military packaging, gift wrap, decorations, candy wrappers, Christmas trees, name plates and many other uses.
-Mylar is used for many applications as well, including: clothing stays (such as for lingerie), book jackets, liners, protective surfaces, duct liners, plastic ribbons, tape, labels and of course, balloons.
+Mylar is used for many applications as well, including: clothing stays (such as:

 There are many benefits to both Mylar and aluminum.
 Aluminum foil is used for many applications where Mylar would be inappropriate.
 Areas where heat is necessary, such as in industrial and household settings, work better with aluminum foil.
 Aluminum is also formable, and can wrap around objects.
 Mylar is perfect for areas where aluminum is unsuitable.
 Mylar is more flexible than foil and will not tear as easily.
 Mylar can also fuse with objects, which is nearly impossible for aluminum to do.